okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/index.md

 ---
 title: Customize email notifications and domains
-excerpt: Learn how to customize and style the default email notifications that Okta sends to end users and customize email domains.
+excerpt: Learn how to customize and style the default email notifications that Okta sends to end users.
 layout: Guides
 sections:
   - main